 Pricing: They have both a free package (up to 2 users) and a Professional package (£12/user/month).

 With PROSOFTLY analyze your company and compare it with industry data.
 Also, set goals, delegate these goals to your employees.
 Moreover, track all the work done to achieve your company goals for success.
-Use one of the best free CRM software for small business and startups.
+Use one of the best free CRM software for small businesses and startups.
 Create customers, deals, products/services.
-Manage your deals using sales pipeline.
+Manage your deals using the sales pipeline.
 Analyze your customers and deals to nurture more sales out of your contacts.
 Create your customers and keep track of all the details you have about them.
 Create deals and interactions for each customer.
-Manage these deals using sales pipeline to manage your sales activities much more efficiently.
+Manage these deals using a sales pipeline to manage your sales activities much more efficiently.
 You can track sales of your product or services, keep track of their performance analyze them in detail.

 Pricing: A free package (up to 3 users), a Business Package $8/4-10 users/monthly, a Business Elite Package $7/11-30 users/monthly, and Enterprise

 Base is a CRM software that is ideal for companies looking to customize their sales pipelines.
 Users can make use of a sales tracking solution that lets you customize sales stages.
 You can add things like leads, collaborators and records to all your sales deals in the Sales Pipeline section.
 Base also offers real-time visual reporting via templates as well as integrations with social networks and other third-party apps such as Zapier, MailChimp, Yesware and more.

 Pricing: Starting from $45/User/Month